vectara/vectara-docs/www/docs/api-reference/search-apis/reranking.md

 1. Applies score cutoff, if specified.
 2. Reranks all input results based on the selected reranker.
 3. Eliminates results that return null scores.
+Null scores are only returned deliberately by the User Defined Function reranker.
+For example, you want to eliminate some search results, have the UDF return null.
 4. Sorts the reranked results based on their new scores.
 5. Returns the top *N* results, where *N* is the value specified by this limit.